45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 8

 Grow cushion spurge in full sun.
-Soil should be loose and well-drained, and plants are quite tolerant of poor-quality soils.
-Spurge has a tendency to self-seed and spread rapidly, so be prepared to give it plenty of space to grow, deadhead spent blooms, or remove unwanted seedlings each spring.
+Soil should be loose and well drained, and plants are quite tolerant of poor-quality soils.
+Spurge tends to self-seed and spread rapidly, so prepare to give it plenty of space to grow, deadhead spent blooms, or remove unwanted seedlings each spring.

 Desert Spoon